Universes

 However, if we write out the universe levels explicitly, we see that

-actually we aren’t really applying the id
+actually we aren’t really applying the id function to

 itself.
 Things are actually stratified, so that we are instead applying an

-at universe u#(i + 1)
+instance of id at universe u#(i + 1) to the instance of id

-at universes u#i
+at universes u#i.

 let stratified_application : id_t u#i = id u#(i + 1) (id_t u#i) (id u#i)